Skull recovered Thursday from river banks at Anna’s Bottom - Mississippi's Best Community Newspaper

 NATCHEZ — Adams County Coroner James Lee said a human skull was recovered Thursday afternoon along the Mississippi River bank in an area known as Anna’s Bottom.

-Lee said his office was notified Thursday that the skull was discovered sitting on the river bank at an area known as Anna’s Bottom, which is the same vicinity was Lee recovered a boot with what appeared to be human remains July 6.
+Lee said his office was notified Thursday that the skull was discovered sitting on the river bank which is in the same vicinity where Lee recovered a boot with what appeared to be human remains July 6.

 “At this point in the investigation we are not sure if the two findings are connected,” Lee said.
 “The remains from July 6 have been submitted to the state crime lab for analysis but the case is still pending.”